 Much like 1970, Earth Day 2010 came at a time of great challenge for the environmental community.
 Climate change deniers, well-funded oil lobbyists, reticent politicians, a disinterested public, and a divided environmental community all contributed to the narrative—cynicism versus activism.
 Despite these challenges, Earth Day prevailed and Earth Day Network reestablished Earth Day as a relevant, powerful focal point.
 Earth Day Network brought 250,000 people to the National Mall for a Climate Rally, launched the world’s largest environmental service project—A Billion Acts of Green®–introduced a global tree planting initiative that has since grown into The Canopy Project, and engaged 22,000 partners in 192 countries in observing Earth Day.

 Earth Day had reached into its current status as the largest secular observance in the world, celebrated by more than a billion people every year, and a day of action that changes human behavior and provokes policy changes.

 Today, the fight for a clean environment continues with increasing urgency, as the ravages of climate change become more manifest every day.
 We invite you to be a part of Earth Day and help write many more chapters—struggles and victories—into the Earth Day book.

-Stay tuned!
-2020 marks the 50th anniversary of Earth Day.
-In honor of this milestone, Earth Day Network is preparing to announce an ambitious set of goals to shape the future of 21st century environmentalism.
+2020 marks the 50th anniversary of the first Earth Day.
+In honor of this milestone, Earth Day Network is launching an ambitious set of goals to shape the future of 21st century environmentalism.
 Learn more here.

 Join the movement